The Karate Kid Part II: Critical response

 The film had a mixed response from critics.
-At the review aggregator website Rotten Tomatoes, it holds a 44% approval rating, with an average score of 5.00 out of 10 based on 32 reviews.
+At the review aggregator website Rotten Tomatoes, it holds a 48% approval rating, with an average score of 5.2 out of 10 based on 73 reviews.
 The website's critical consensus reads: "Like countless sequels, The Karate Kid Part II tries upping the stakes without straying too far from formula -- and suffers diminishing returns as a result".
 Metacritic, which uses a weighted average, assigned the season a score of 55 out of 100 based on 9 critics, indicating "mixed or average reviews".
+Audiences responded more positively; CinemaScore reported that filmgoers gave the film an average grade of "A-" on an A+ to F scale.

 Movie-gazette.com gave the film a positive review, stating the film was a "worthy follow-up to the first Karate Kid film, with added interest provided by its exotic locations and characters".
 The Los Angeles Times also gave the film a positive review, particularly praising Pat Morita's performance as Miyagi and calling the actor "the heart of the movie".
 Film historian Leonard Maltin agreed with the strength of the performances, but called the film "purposeless... corny in the extreme — all that's missing from the climax is hounds and ice floes — but made palatable by winning performances.
 Best for kids".
-At the Movies gave the film a mixed review, with both critics praising the character Miyagi but criticizing the villains and action scenes.
-Roger Ebert recommended the movie overall but Gene Siskel did not.
+At the Movies gave the film a mixed review, with both critics praising the character Miyagi and the new locale, but feeling the character work gave way to predictable action scenes with dull villains.
+Roger Ebert recommended the movie overall while Gene Siskel did not.